 Characteristics of Teenagers and How to Guide Them

-- Individual identity - the question, "Who am I?" must be answered satisfactorily.
+The question, "Who am I?" must be answered satisfactorily.
 Character is born as adults lead youth to seek for answers.
-Learning about their parents, culture, and past history enables them to build a foundtion of who they are and where they want to go.
+Learning about their parents, culture, and past history enables them to build a foundation of who they are and where they want to go.
 Spirituality is explored in relationships with those beyond our earthly existence.
 Religion is no longer traditions to be followed, but questions of life and its purpose, communication with deity, and an understanding of the spirit.
 There are no pat answers, and each teen needs to go on a journey of discovery into the realms of the unknown to come up with their own individual answers.

-- Life and its purpose - in the teen years, it isn't just about having fun any more.
-They realize that there is more to life than the superficial.
+In the teen years, it isn't just about having fun any more.
+Teens realize that there is more to life than the superficial.
 They have felt a sense of accomplishment in activities at school, but this is not enough.
 If meaningful life experiences are not provided through service, music, sports, research, individual goal setting, and achievement, highs will be sought through the use of chemicals and other addictive activities.
 Now is the time to be involved with a youth group that has structured programming with many opportunities for growth and development.
 Adult mentors with high ideals that can serve as examples are vital to the teen and help steer them toward a positive future.

-- Peer attachment - peers are most important during the teen years.
-Parents have long since lost their control over the teen and now act more as advisors and mentors.
+Peers are most important during the teen years.
+Parents have long since lost their control over the teen and now act more as advisers and mentors.
 Family ties form the basis of high quality friendships.
-Boundaries are still imperetive, but must be focused on preparation for leaving home.
+Boundaries are still imperative, but must be focused on preparation for leaving home.
 The obtaining of a driver's license, bank account, money earning opportunities, successful completion of school courses, and college/career preparation are the job of the parents.
 Social activities come through the peer group.
 The use of electronic media for social purposes is often funded by the parents, however; boundaries need to be provided.
 Knowing what the teen is texting, watching, and saying are good indications of their ability to be responsible with the equipment.
 If the rules are broken, the consequence is loss of equipment use for a time.
 The same holds true with parties and other social events.
-When irresponsible behavior is exhibited, priveledges such as use of the car, friends over or visits to other's homes are removed until the teen shows responsible behavior again.
+When irresponsible behavior is exhibited, privileges such as use of the car, friends over or visits to other's homes are removed until the teen shows responsible behavior again.

-- Gender roles - gender is determined by body function.
+Gender is determined by body function.
 Males and females are born that way.
 An understanding of gender roles is determined largely through life experiences.
 The boy learns how to behave from his mother; as the way the mother treats the father shapes the way the boy sees his own masculinity.
-The girl learns how to behave from her father; as the way the father treats the mother shapes the way the girls sees her feminity.
+The girl learns how to behave from her father; as the way the father treats the mother shapes the way the girl sees her femininity.
 Sexual identity is affected by the environmental factors around the child during puberty.
 The teaching of the menstrual cycle to girls and the male changes to boys should be done by a close trusted adult.
 Leaving these things to chance leaves the teen with much confusion as to how to feel and behave about sexual matters.